fontforge/fontforge/doc/sphinx/ui/mainviews/charview.rst

 two intersections then the x, y, and total distance between the first and last intersections are shown before the point list.

-[0] indicates the starting point of the measure line, and the (x-y) co-ordinates of that point.
+[0] indicates the starting point of the measure line, and the (x-y) coordinates of that point.
 Initially [1] is the end point; when it intersects with one spline then [1] becomes the first intersection point and [2] becomes the end point, and so on.
-The co-ordinates are followed by the x and y distances and then the final number is the length of the section ending at that point; which is also shown directly on the canvas.
+The coordinates are followed by the x and y distances and then the final number is the length of the section ending at that point; which is also shown directly on the canvas.